stateful/docs.runme.dev/docs/guide/bigquery.md

 ---
-runme:
-  id: 01J2B937J9DH0TPAHSSRB76X1G
-  version: v3
 ---

-# Manage Data Queries with BigQuery and Runme
+# BigQuery

-Runme simplifies the management and execution of tasks while documenting your process.
-With Runme, you can integrate with BigQuery to run queries easily and efficiently.

 In this guide, you will learn how to manage data queries using BigQueris and Runme.

-## **Prerequisites**
+## Prerequisites

 To follow up on this guide, ensure you have the following:

 - **Install Runme Extension and Make it Your Default Markdown Viewer**

 Install the [Runme extension](https://marketplace.visualstudio.com/items?itemName=stateful.runme) in your VS Code editor.
-Runme also provides other [client interfaces](../installation/index.md) where you can run your Markdown file.
-Once installed, make Runme your [default Markdown viewer](../installation/installrunme#how-to-set-vs-code-as-your-default-markdown-viewer).
+Runme also provides other [client interfaces](/installation/index.md) where you can run your Markdown file.
+Once installed, make Runme your [default Markdown viewer](/installation/vscode#how-to-set-vs-code-as-your-default-markdown-viewer).

 - **Google Cloud SDK**